 Primary amenorrhea.
 On examination, the phenotype was female with normal secondary sexual characteristics.

 0 images remaining

-Both kidneys are fused and visualised in the pelvic cavity, the uterus is not visualised.
+Both kidneys are fused and visualized in the pelvic cavity, the uterus is not visualized.
 Both ovaries are present and situated in the respective iliac fossae (see annotation).

 There is a simple mesenteric cyst noted in the left iliac fossa.